dataform-co/dataform/content/docs/introduction/dataform-in-5-minutes.md

 ---
-title: Understand Dataform and SQLX in 5 minutes
+title: Dataform and SQLX in 5 minutes
 subtitle: Learn how Dataform and SQLX can help your team manage data in your warehouse
-priority: 1
+priority: 2
 ---

 # Introduction